ANovaBerkeley/anovalabs/README.md

   - \x

 ## ✨ Seeding the Database
+- Seeding the Database with the following command after running the knex migrate:latest command
+  -  knex seed:run

 - Files can be found in server/seeds and server/seedData for reference in regards to seeding the DB